TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

         - Ads/Watermarks = Groups that are known to put ads or watermarks in their releases.
         - Bad/False releases = Groups that are known for lying about their quality, type, or the name of their releases.
         - DeTAG/ReTAG = Detagging or stealing groups.
-        - Other reasons = Banned Release Groups.
+        - Other reasons = Group is banned on top tier trackers or is generally known for poor quality/errors.

 ??? example "JSON - [Click to show/hide]"